The EU Conservatives chaired by Meloni implode: Poles towards the exit

-The match on appointments at the center of the European Council: live
+The nomination game at the heart of the European Council: live coverage

-All eyes on Brussels: the EU summit to decide the appointments dhe highest European offices for the next five years.
-On the leaders’ table, the proposal developed by the negotiators of the People’s Party, Socialists and Liberals to entrust Ursula von der Leyen – as an EPP member – with a second mandate at the helm of the European Commission.
-The designation of von der Leyen it is part of a package that also includes the choice of the socialist and former Portuguese prime minister Antonio Costa for the presidency of the European Council and the Estonian liberal prime minister Kaja Kallas for the position of high EU representative for foreign and security policy.
+All eyes on Brussels: the start of the EU summit to decide the nominations din the highest European offices for the next five years.
+On the leaders’ table is the proposal developed by negotiators from the Popular, Socialist and Liberal parties to give Ursula von der Leyen – from the EPP quota – a second mandate at the helm of the European Commission.
+The designation of of der Leyen It is part of a package that also includes the choice of the socialist and former Portuguese prime minister Anthony Coast for the presidency of the European Council and the liberal Estonian Prime Minister Kaja Kallas for the post of EU High Representative for Foreign Affairs and Security Policy.

-There is great waiting for the position that Prime Minister Giorgia Meloni will take on this package who yesterday, during his speeches in Parliament, openly criticized the method by which the three candidates were chosen.
+There is big waiting for the position that the President of the Council Giorgia Meloni will take on this package who yesterday, during his speeches in Parliament, openly criticized the method by which the three candidates were chosen.
 Before the start of the work of the European Council, the pre-summits of the three political families (EPP, PSE and Liberals) who currently constitute the so-called Ursola majority will soon begin and will be attended by the leaders and main national figures.

 Morawiecki: “PiS considers leaving ECR for new group”